 Deborah Shames and David Booth at Eloqui instruct their clients to rid presentations of "TBU" -- true, but useless information.
 They counsel doing "the unexpected, and not what the client asked, as in 'Come in and tell us a little about yourselves.'
 Instead, launch directly into the potential client’s concerns, and in a concrete way, address how you will solve their challenges."

 This brings me to my investment advisor colleague, Alexandra.
 Over a networking lunch, she asked for the one piece of advice which best captures my approach.
 That's easy: "Don't talk about how you're different.
 Tell them why you're a Great Choice."
 The next time I saw Alexandra, she described doing exactly this to great effect.

 Shortly after our lunch, she presented to a large potential client with an eight-digit portfolio.
-When asked how she and Fiduciary Trust compared to competing firms, Alexandra decided not to answer that question.
-Instead, she addressed why her firm was the best choice for the needs of that specific client.
+When asked how she and her team compared to competing firms, Alexandra decided not to answer that question.
+Instead, she addressed why her firm was a great choice for the needs of that specific client.
 She spoke of her firm's approach and the reasons clients love working with her and her team.
 She noticed this approach felt better and was much more powerful than emphasizing the usual list of bullet points about her firm.